-His career has had multiple phases.
+His career had multiple phases.
 Upon graduation from Dental School at the University of Alabama, Frank went into private practice for five years.
 Then he served a three-year tour in the U.S. Army, spending a good portion of that time in Korea and the Far East.

-When his military service was completed, he joined the faculty at Emory University Dental School in Atlanta as professor of public health, an area of practice that was to become a lifelong passion.
+When his military service was completed, he joined the faculty at Emory University Dental School in Atlanta as a professor of public health, an area of practice that was to become a lifelong passion.
 He soon became director of the dental program at Emory, but his career took an unexpected detour in 1975 when Emory decided to close its dental school.

 Out of a job, he joined a partnership in the real estate business and spent four years selling houses and commercial properties.
-“It was interesting — we really got into it, fixing up houses, painting, dry walling, the whole thing,” he said.
+“It was interesting – we really got into it, fixing up houses, painting, drywalling, the whole thing,” he said.
 “But then in 1979 the position of DeKalb County Board of Health dental health director opened up, and I was fortunate to be selected.”

-“More than once I thought about retiring,” he says.
+“More than once I thought about retiring,” he said.
 “At one point I thought I’d try to make it to 60 (the retirement age for the DeKalb County Board of Health).
-Something would pull at me to stop, but it seemed that there was always something pulling me to stay — the benefits, the opportunity to try something new, or just the love of doing the work.”
+Something would pull at me to stop, but it seemed that there was always something pulling me to stay – the benefits, the opportunity to try something new, or just the love of doing the work.”

-By 2005 his scope of responsibilities had grown to the point here he was running six dental clinics in the Atlanta area.
+By 2005 his scope of responsibilities had grown to the point where he was running six dental clinics in the Atlanta area.
 That year, at age 70, Frank decided to officially “retire.”
 His “retirement” hadn’t even become effective when he was asked to stay on in an hourly capacity as an advisor to the new dental health director.

 “I agreed to come in one day a week, Wednesday,” Frank said.
 “I helped the new director and he’s now going full steam.
 Then they asked me if I would continue my educational work with the schools, and consider two days a week, so before long it was Tuesday and Wednesday.
 Now it’s Tuesday, Wednesday and Thursday.”

-Today, in addition to his dental service work, Frank makes time to volunteer at the Thrift House of the Cathedral of St. Philip in Atlanta.
+In addition to his dental service work, Frank made time to volunteer at the Thrift House of the Cathedral of St. Philip in Atlanta.
 The organization accepts donations of used clothes and household goods and resells them at very low prices.
 “The Thrift House earns more than $3,000 a month for the Cathedral,” he said.
 “Recently we were able to buy the church a new van with a hydraulic lift for transportation of the elderly.
 We have a great time down there, hanging up clothes, seeing if an old radio still works, telling jokes, and working our butts off.”

-What drives Frank to still be so active?
+What drove Frank to remain so active?

 “I think it’s simply the benefit of being useful, and being able to help other people,” he said.
 “The feeling of being needed by someone else is a powerful motivator.”